What is cerebral palsy?

 Looking after yourself and your family

-Although it’s normal to get caught up in looking after your child, it’s important to look after your own wellbeing too.
-If you’re physically and mentally well, you’ll be better able to care for your child.
+It’s natural to get caught up in looking after your child, but it’s important to look after your own wellbeing too.
+If you take care of yourself, you’ll be better able to care for your child.

 Talking to other parents can be a great way to get support.
 You can connect with other parents in similar situations by joining a face-to-face or an online support group.

 If you have other children, these siblings of children with disability need to feel that they’re just as important to you – that you care about them and what they’re going through.
 It’s important to talk with them, spend time with them, and find the right support for them too.